k-urtica/release-viewer/README.md

 ### 📋 Release List

 - View all releases from any GitHub repository in chronological order
+- **Infinite scroll pagination** for smooth browsing of large release histories
 - See release tags, dates, and titles at a glance
 - Clear identification of pre-releases and beta versions
 - Direct links to view releases on GitHub
+- **Smart loading states** with skeleton placeholders for better UX

 ### 📖 Release Details